Fox Sports (Australia)

 Fox Sports Australia Pty Limited (formerly Premier Media Group Pty Limited) is the division of Foxtel that owns and operates the Fox Sports television networks and digital properties in Australia.
 The group operates nine Fox Sports Channels as well as Fox Sports News, Fox Cricket, Fox League, Fox Footy, Watch AFL and Watch NRL.
 Fox Sports channels such as Fox Netball are available via Foxtel or Kayo.
 The group's main competitors are beIN Sports, ESPN and Stan Sport.
 Unlike the American Fox Sports, the group is not owned directly by the Fox Corporation.
 However News Corp, which formerly held a 65% stake in Foxtel, was Fox Corporation's sister company until April 2025.
 Fox Sports Australia is now owned by DAZN.
+Fox Sports’ Australian channel brands will be renamed under the Kayo Sports banner in 2027 as owner DAZN brings its two major sports brands together.

 History

 Launch

 Fox Sports started life as the Premier Sports Network (later just Premier Sports) as the only fully operational local channel at the launch of Australia's first pay-television service, Galaxy.
 Premier Sports' backers included American company Prime International, which later became part of Liberty Media.
 The service was launched at 16:00 on 26 January 1995 in Sydney, and made a name for itself, securing the rights to Australia's cricket tour of the West Indies.
 Previously Australian cricket tours had been covered on the Nine Network on free-to-air, and Nine tried to stop the broadcast under Australia's anti-siphoning rules, which state that certain popular sporting events cannot be screened exclusively on pay television.
 PSN signed a deal with Network 10 to share the broadcast rights.